 Not all of Progressive's commercials feature Flo and her friends; there have been other characters featured in these ads, too.
-For example, in 2012, they introduce an anthropomorphic Auto Insurance Box representing the company's products as another mascot.
+For example, in 2012, they introduced an anthropomorphic Auto Insurance Box representing the company's products as another mascot.
 There's also the Sign Spinner ads, which focus on a Progressive sign spinner and the various everyday situations he gets into.
 In 2020, they introduced their "Dr. Rick" campaign, focusing on a "Parenta-Life Coach" named Dr. Rick who prevents new homeowners from becoming their parents, and the various methods he uses to do so.
 And then there's the NFL-centric "At Home with Baker Mayfield", with the various antics of the Cleveland Browns quarterback as he tends his "home" of the Browns' stadium.
 Flo is their most well-known and most often used mascot, however.

 Progressive's commercials provide examples of: